dazcode/terminaloverflow/README.md

 * Visual Experience
 * Mouse & keyboard navigation
-* Customise and link helper containers
+* Customize and link helper containers to understand commands and options
-* Leverage multiple data sources
+* Leverage multiple command data sources: history, recommended, and saved commands
-* Designed for use in Google Cloud Console
+* Designed for use in terminals such as Google Cloud Console

 <!--
 <a href="https://terminaloverflow.com/framework/" target="_blank">Watch the video demo here (15 seconds).</a>